June 16, 2015

 Throughout this past week and a half, we have been examining advertisements marketed towards these urban Chinese consumers, and analyzing them using techniques gained from our readings.
-It’s certainly helped me to look at an advertisement more objectively — not only the advertisements in class, but also the ones that I encounter every day here in the U.S. For my two-page paper, I focused on two advertisements released by Adidas: one during the 2008 Beijing Olympics and the other in 2013, as part of the transnational #mygirls campaign.
+It’s certainly helped me to look at an advertisement more objectively — not only the advertisements in class, but also the ones that I encounter every day here in the U.S. For my two-page paper, I focused on two advertisements released by Adidas as part of the transnational #mygirls campain: one during the 2008 Beijing Olympics and the other in 2013.
 An interesting similarity between the two ads was the lack of marketing of clothing; rather, it appeared that Adidas was attempting to market the brand itself and the fact that its values aligned with the intended audience’s values of support networks.

-I am really excited to travel to China and see all the tourist spots (this will be my first time traveling to China!), as well as gather evidence for the final paper, for which I am focusing on clothing advertisements for local and foreign clothing brands.
+This will be my first time traveling to China.
+I am really excited to travel to China and see all the tourist spots, as well as gather evidence for the final paper, for which I am focusing on clothing advertisements for local and foreign clothing brands.
 So far, it’s been great getting to know everyone and preparing for the upcoming trip!

 My two-page paper focused on two temples in China, Hanshansi Temple and The City God Temple of Shanghai.
-I looked into the different levels of appeal that each site presented, which translated into different target audiences (the Hanshansi Temple being geared toward a broader audience and The City God Temple narrowing it down to just those who practiced the religion).
+I looked into the different levels of appeal that each site presented, and how it was translated into different target audiences.
+The Hanshansi Temple is geared toward a broader audience, while The City God Temple focuses on those who practice the religion.
 Writing this paper brought me to realize that I will have to look further into religions, especially those practiced widely in China.
 To take a look at the websites I used, visit http://loading.hanshansi.org/index.html and http://www.shchm.org/

 I’m sure our next post will find us intrigued by an even wider amount of knowledge and getting to know more about each other as we go off to experience China for ourselves!